kthpanor/vlxman/docs/loc_prop.md

 })
 esp_charges = esp_drv.compute(molecule, basis, 'esp')
 ```

-Download a [Python script](../input_files/h2o-esp.py) type of input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.
+Download a {download}`Python script <../input_files/h2o-esp.py>` type of input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.

 **Text file**

 ```
 @jobs
 task: esp charges